chinmay-anand/spring-batch-example/assets/spring_database_configurations.md

-# spring-examples/spring-batch - DB specific Spring configurations
+# Spring DAtabase configurations - DB specific Spring configurations

 There are two places we need to make the DB specific changes.<br/><br/>
 `pom.xml`